ha0ye/notes/weekly-goals_2022-08-15.md

 - [ ] reach out to contacts for HBCU, MSI, TCU

 ### Team Infrastructure Roles paper for "Consequences of the Scientific Reform Movement"
-- [ ] draft out remainder of section 4
+- [x] draft out remainder of section 4
+- [ ] summary table of roles and properties

 ### OA Committee
 - [x] gather faculty names to contact for OA week